Poxviridae: Smallpox

 The date of the appearance of smallpox is not settled.
 It most likely evolved from a rodent virus between 68,000 and 16,000 years ago.
 The wide range of dates is due to the different records used to calibrate the molecular clock.
 One clade was the variola major strains (the more clinically severe form of smallpox) which spread from Asia between 400 and 1,600 years ago.
 A second clade included both alastrim minor (a phenotypically mild smallpox) described from the American continents and isolates from West Africa which diverged from an ancestral strain between 1,400 and 6,300 years before present.
 This clade further diverged into two subclades at least 800 years ago.

 A second estimate has placed the separation of variola from Taterapox at 3000–4000 years ago.
 This is consistent with archaeological and historical evidence regarding the appearance of smallpox as a human disease which suggests a relatively recent origin.
 However, if the mutation rate is assumed to be similar to that of the herpesviruses the divergence date between variola from Taterapox has been estimated to be 50,000 years ago.
 While this is consistent with the other published estimates it suggests that the archaeological and historical evidence is very incomplete.
 Better estimates of mutation rates in these viruses are needed.

 Taxonomy

 The species in the subfamily Chordopoxvirinae infect vertebrates and those in the subfamily Entomopoxvirinae infect insects.
-There are ten recognised genera in the Chordopoxvirinae and three in the Entomopoxvirinae.